 Today, three of the region’s top institutions for higher education signed a Memorandum of Understanding (MOU), called Connect4Wind, celebrating their long-term commitment to sharing resources and collaborating on the development of curriculum and programs centered on the offshore wind energy sector.
 It is the first time the three institutions have entered into a cross-collaborative agreement of this kind.

-Bristol Community College President Laura L. Douglas, Massachusetts Maritime Academy Rear Admiral Francis X. McDonald and University of Massachusetts Dartmouth Interim Dean and Professor, College of Engineering Ramprasad Balasubramanian signed the Connect4Wind agreement, a shared commitment with the goal of creating a vibrant and sustainable offshore wind industry that compliments the existing and historic fishing and industrial uses of the port.
+Bristol Community College President Laura L. Douglas, Massachusetts Maritime Academy Rear Admiral Francis X. McDonald and University of Massachusetts Dartmouth Interim Dean and Professor, College of Engineering Ramprasad Balasubramanian signed the Connect4Wind agreement, a shared commitment with the goal of creating a vibrant and sustainable offshore wind industry that complements the existing and historic fishing and industrial uses of the port.
 It also develops a better understanding of the workforce requirements of existing models of offshore wind and deepens the understanding of offshore wind as a new industry sector with an appropriate supply chain model.

 The academic partners will bring their unique expertise to the table with the commitment to share research, academic faculty and educational training facilities to encourage efficiency, and the fiscally responsible utilization of resources.
 The agreement further underscores the institutions shared commitment to the advancement of the regions offshore wind energy sector and Blue Economy.